saggy2/uscis/README.md

 - uscis-case-status-mailer.py

 # Howto
  - Configure/Create application password in yahoo mail for sending emails.
 You could use any other smtp email system.
-Create yahoo app password as mentioned here  https://servantpc.freshdesk.com/en/support/solutions/articles/17000100424-changing-yahoo-settings-using-app-passwords
+Create yahoo app password as mentioned here - follow until step 5 -  https://servantpc.freshdesk.com/en/support/solutions/articles/17000100424-changing-yahoo-settings-using-app-passwords
  - Create Constants.py file with content like this below 'names' is a python dictionary with MSC/TSC etc file numbers and names/Forms of your family/friends.
  - Place Email server details and credentials in in Constants.py file accordingly (format below)